Crossroads MVP

 - On Success, the poison has no effect.

-- Otherwise, aplly the Poison Effect.
+- Otherwise, apply the Poison Effect.

-- If this is damage, take D.
+- If this is damage, take D poison damage.

 - Poison Effect ends if: